danelimjoco/2025-commerce-data-normalizer/README.md

 This will:
 - Create a postgres user if it doesn't exist
 - Create the commerce_data database
-- Set up the products table with the required schema
+- Set up the merchant_metrics table with the required schema

 ## Database Schema

-The `products` table stores normalized product data with the following columns:
+The `merchant_metrics` table stores normalized merchant data with the following columns:
 - `id`: Auto-incrementing primary key
+- `merchant_id`: Unique identifier for the merchant
 - `platform`: The e-commerce platform (e.g., 'shopify', 'woocommerce')
-- `platform_id`: The product ID from the platform
-- `title`: Product title
-- `price`: Product price
-- `currency`: Currency code (3 letters)
-- `quantity`: Available quantity
+- `merchant_name`: Name of the merchant
+- `total_sales`: Total sales amount
+- `total_orders`: Total number of orders
+- `average_order_value`: Average value of orders
+- `total_customers`: Total number of customers
+- `total_products`: Total number of products
 - `created_at`: Timestamp when the record was created
 - `updated_at`: Timestamp when the record was last updated

-There is a unique constraint on (platform, platform_id) to prevent duplicates.
+There is a unique constraint on (platform, merchant_id) to prevent duplicates.

 ## Project Structure
 - `external/` → External API integration